risahamm/containers.h/README.md

 - methods for dealing with the container iterator.

 Iterators provide access to container elements.
-The specific type of iterator will be different for each container.
-This is due to the different way of organising object sets in container classes, as well as the actual implementation of the container.
-Iterators are implemented to work in a similar way to a pointer to an array element in C. So this approach to iterators allows you to interact with any container in the same way.
 Containers provide iterators via the `begin()` and `end()` methods, which point to the first and next after last elements of the container respectively.

 Iterator `iter` has the following operations: